Some background information on the Liquid Assets Regulation is given below.

 The European Union (EU) is setting out to tackle the following matters:

 What is done with the details given in my declaration?

 Dutch Customs passes on the details of your declaration to the Financial Intelligence Unit Nederland (FIU Nederland).
-This organisation passes on suspicious transactions to the regional police services or the Tax and Customs Administration/Fiscal intelligence and Investigation Service (FIOD).
+This organisation passes on suspicious transactions to the regional police services or the Tax Administration/Fiscal intelligence and Investigation Service (FIOD).
 The FIU passes information to and works internationally with other financial intelligence units.

 What happens if you are carrying more than € 10,000 in liquid assets but fail to make a declaration or make a complete or correct declaration?
 In that case you could face a fine or imprisonment.